-The WVDO receives the ESG allocation directly through the US Department of Housing and Urban Development from annual awards.
-HUD will notify each ESG-eligible State, metropolitan city, urban county, and territory of the amount of its allocation.

-The State prepares a competitive grant application that is distributed to all interested parties, CoCs and currently funded ESG recipients, and posted on the WVDO website.
+Describe the process for awarding funds to The WVDO receives the ESG allocation directly through the US Department of Housing and Urban Development from annual awards.
+HUD will notify each ESG-eligible State, metropolitan city, urban county, and territory of the amount of its allocation. state recipients and how the state will make its allocation available to units of general local government, and non-profit organizations, including community and faith-based organizations.
+(ESG only) The State prepares a competitive grant application that is distributed to all interested parties, CoCs and currently funded ESG recipients, and posted on the WVDO website.
 Training and technical assistance calls are held to guide potential applicants through the application process.
 At the end of the application period, all complete eligible applications are reviewed by a team of WVDO staff and a risk assessment is performed for each applicant.
 The risk assessment results are taken into consideration when determining funding decisions and applying possible additional conditions on an award.

-Identify the method of selecting project sponsors (including providing full access to grassroots faith-based and other community-based organizations).
+Identify the method of selecting project sponsors (including providing full access to grassroots faith- based and other community-based organizations).
 (HOPWA only) Not applicable.
-Describe how resources will be allocated among funding categories.
-The State has determined based upon local needs to allocate no more than 40 percent of ESG function operations and essential services related to shelter and street outreach.
-Of the funds that are awarded for rapid rehousing and prevention services, no more than 20% may go toward prevention services and no less than 80% to rapid rehousing services.
-No more than 30% of a subrecipient 30% budget may be dedicated to HMIS activities.
+Describe how The State has determined based upon local needs to allocate no more than 40 percent of ESG funds to operations resources will be and essential services related to shelter and street outreach.
+Of the funds that are awarded for rapid rehousing allocated among and prevention services, no more than 20% may go toward prevention services and no less than 80% to rapid funding categories. rehousing services.
+No more than 30% of a subrecipientâ¿¿s budget may be dedicated to HMIS activities.

 Describe threshold factors and grant size limits.
 The WVDO does not assign threshold factors for ESG.
-Grants are awarded based upon previous ye ¿¿s spending, a documented need supported by data, and the applicants ability to meet objective prescribed in federal regulations and funding availability.
+Grants are awarded based upon previous yearâ¿¿s spending, a documented need supported by data, and the applicants ability to meet objectives prescribed in federal regulations and funding availability.

 What are the outcome measures expected as a result of the method of distribution?
 The method of distribution ensures that subrecipients possess the financial and organizational capacity to address the needs of those experiencing homelessness and at risk of becoming homeless in their service areas.
-These needs will be addressed through providing quality emergency shelter, rapid rehousing and prevention services and street outreach to those currently experiences homelessness.
+A These needs will be addressed through providing quality emergency shelter, rapid rehousing and prevention services and street outreach to those currently experiences homelessness.
 The ultimate goal of ESG is to prevent homelessness and assist families and individuals experiencing homelessness to find housing as quickly as possible.
-ESG will aim to assist approximately 2100 individuals through ESG activities ¿¿ rapid rehousing, prevention and emergency overnight shelter.
+ESG will aim to assist approximately 2100 individuals through ESG activities â¿¿ rapid rehousing, prevention and emergency overnight shelter.

 6 State Program Name: ESG-CV1 and ESG-CV2

 Funding Sources: ESG-CV